alien4cloud/samples/org/alien4cloud/doc/kube/kcontainers/05-Apache-EmptyDir/readme.md

-In this example, we deploy an apache and expose it via a NodePort services.
+In this example,
+First , we deploy a busybox which will create a emptyDir and add a message in an index.html file.
+Second,  on same deployment we add a apache that will expose the content of emptyDir on web page via a NodePort services , since these two containers share the emptyDir volume.
-A volume of type HostPath is attached to the container and /var/log from the host is mounted at /usr/local/apache2/htdocs so we can access logs from web browser.
+The  EmptyDir volume  is attached to the container "/tmp/emptyDir"  as /tmp/emptyDir from the host